-A range expansion project is being conducted in Goose Lake and two other small, historically fishless lakes in the Firehole drainage.
+A range expansion project was conducted in Goose Lake and two other small, historically fishless lakes in the Firehole drainage.
 Nonnative fish removal was conducted in 2011 and staff stocked fry from 2013 to 2015.
-The long-term project goal is to one day use this pure westslope population as a brood source, providing offspring for restoration projects elsewhere within the upper Missouri River system.
+The long-term project goal is to one day use this pure WCT population as a brood source, providing offspring for restoration projects elsewhere within the upper Missouri River system.
 While WCT have been found in Goose Lake in low numbers, stocking efforts in the other two lakes have proven unsuccessful.